DEENUU1/meta-spy/docs/commands.md

 ![Basic Scraper Console](https://github.com/DEENUU1/facebook-spy/blob/main/assets/scrapebasicdataconsole.png?raw=true)

 #### Full scraping
+From version v1.2 this command can run all selected scrapers in parallel
+- If you provide only 1 username all selected scrapers will be launched in parallel
+- By providing more than 1 username it's gonna scrape them in parallel

 This command allows to choose all available commands to scrape facebook profiles

 Also you are able to add multiply facebook profile ids as a single argument